 Putnam grew up in the Tennessee countryside.
 With no neighbors for miles, she credits her vision and creative spirit to those many hours spent entertaining herself as a young child.
 Her spark for drawing and painting began early, but her development as an artist was not realized until much later.
 At age 35 she began the journey to what has become a life-long commitment to art.
 The feel of oil paint ignited her love affair with the medium and she knew there was no turning back.

-Prior to becoming a full-time, fine artist in 2005, Putnam owned and managed a graphic design company for 13 years.
+Prior to becoming a full-time, fine artist in 2005, Putnam owned a successful graphic design business for 13 years.
 In 2008 and 2009, she and her husband Mark sold their home and belongings and traveled to the Italian countryside.
 The sole purpose was personal study and artistic experimentation.
 The concentrated work accomplished during that 7-month period culminated in an impressive breakthrough.
 While she considers herself primarily self-taught, the advice and support of Scott Christensen, Quang Ho, and Dawn Whitelaw have been key to the artist's development and success.

 No stranger to hard work and dedication her career has soared.
 Featured in numerous issues of major magazines, Putnam is now recognized as one of the finest American Impressionists of our time.
 She served as an Artist Faculty Demonstrator for the Annual Plein Air Convention for six years and has been keynote speaker and guest lecturer at many other notable events in the U.S. and abroad.
 Museums and conferences turn to her as guest lecturer and authoritarian on many topics such as "Modern Impressionism,” “The New Color Theory," "Contemporary Mark-Making," and "Making a Successful Career in Today’s Art Market.”
 Her sold-out workshops are a testament to her teaching style and her gratitude to those who taught and nurtured her.